 By hand expressing before bub is born (after 37 weeks gestation) you can help to stimulate the production of colostrum.
-You can even collect the colostrum in small syringes and freeze it, having it at the ready once bub is born.
+You can even collect the colostrum in small syringes and freeze it, having it ready once bub is born.

-Inside the Breastfeeding module in our online program, you can watch an instruction video on how best to hand express colostrum.
+Inside the Breastfeeding module in our online program, you can watch an instruction video on how to best hand express colostrum.
 Once you get the hang of it, you’ll get more and more confident about your breast’s incredible ability to produce exactly what bub needs!
 And, you’ll feel more prepared should you need to hand express after baby is born.

-Your baby’s senses are finely tuned to help them locate your breast – they’ve been preparing for this moment in the womb, sucking their thumb and fists while also practising swallowing amniotic fluid.
+Your baby’s senses are finely tuned to help them locate your breast.
+They’ve been preparing for this moment in the womb, sucking their thumb and fists while also practising swallowing amniotic fluid.
 Interestingly, the areola area on your breasts produce an oil-like substance that smells like amniotic fluid to your baby, which helps them find the nipple.
 That’s why it’s super important to avoid washing your chest and breast area with any soaps or body wash for those first few days, try and just stick with water if you can.

 While breastfeeding is a completely natural process, it still is a skill that your baby will need to learn and master.
 Have patience with them and the process, they’re new to this just as you are!

 It’s also important to keep in mind that the type of birth you have may impact on the start of your breastfeeding journey.
-Interventions such as inductions or medicated pain relief, epidurals and c-sections can alter the natural process for you and bub.
-What’s important to remember is that it is completely possible and achievable to still breastfeed should you chose or end up requiring any of these interventions, however, you may need a little additional support and guidance in those early days and weeks.
+Interventions such as inductions or medicated pain relief, epidurals and C-sections can alter the natural process for you and bub.
+What’s important to remember is that it is completely possible and achievable to still breastfeed should you chose or end up requiring any of these interventions.
+However, you may need a little additional support and guidance in those early days and weeks.

 Once you get through the first few initial feeds, you and bub will start to get into a natural rhythm for feeding.
 Learning how to breastfeed isn’t just for bub though, it’s a learning curve for you too!